Western Painted Turtle

 Nanaimo’s Western Painted Turtle Ambassador Program

-NALT is excited to share a new Western Painted Turtle project that we are launching this year with our partners in the City of Nanaimo’s Parks, Recreation and Culture department, the provincial ministry of Water, Land and Resource Stewardship and Nature Trust.
-Our Western Painted Turtle Ambassador program will get community members involved in stewardship of this threatened species, while at the same time helping us to collect valuable data on turtle population dynamics and nesting at Buttertubs Marsh.
+2025 marks the third year in our Western Painted Turtle project.
+A large component of that project is the Ambassador program that gets community members involved in stewardship of this threatened species, while at the same time helping us to collect valuable data on turtle population dynamics and nesting at Buttertubs Marsh.

 Currently, little is known about the state of our Western Painted Turtle population at Buttertubs.
 How many turtles are there?
 Are their numbers holding steady, increasing, or declining?
 Are they able to successfully nest, and are there enough hatchlings surviving into adulthood?
 In the past, the use of wildlife cameras set up by the province, and visual surveys done by Nature Trust field crews have provided us with a bit of a picture into the activities and behaviours of the turtles.
 For example, we have learned higher numbers of turtles prefer to nest on the Buttertubs dike compared to the nesting beach on the decommissioned trail at the northeastern edge of the marsh.
 A study done in the summer of 2012 by VIU student Stephanie Thorpe also indicates that there are greater numbers of the invasive red-eared slider than there are our native Western Painted turtle at Buttertubs, though this might be due more to the tendency of the Sliders to outcompete the Painted turtles for use of basking logs, forcing the painted turtles to bask on shoreline vegetation and making them difficult to spot.